Return to the Newsroom

 • claims and other rights relating to the insolvency estate cannot be applied through an action;

-• the right to satisfaction from the insurance may be exercised and acquired only under the conditions of the Insolvency Act;
+• the right to be satisfied from security relating to property owned by the debtor or property belonging to the estate may be exercised and acquired anew only under the terms of the Insolvency Act;

 Set-off is generally available to the creditors in respect of mutual claims until the declaration of insolvency, or until the filing of a proposal for reorganisation.
-However, set-off is not possible after the declaration of insolvency unless:
+However, set-off is not possible after the declaration of insolvency, if the creditor:

 Registration of Claims